Turtle Mountain is the site of the tragic Frank Slide in 1903 at Crowsnest Pass, Alberta, Canada.

 As arms are about to be raised in the traditional sign of victory, there is a third south summit off to my right with a cairn, which to me is a strong clue this may be the true summit.
 Fine!
 But this is absolutely the last south summit for the day.
 The good news is a short, flat ridge hike that will deliver me to the cairn.
 I look around.
 There are no more potential summits.
 Without doubt, the true summit of Turtle Mountain has been achieved and finally arms extend skyward in the traditional sign of victory.

 Crowsnest Mountain, at 2,784 m (9,135 ft), stands prominent with Seven Sisters on its flank.
 Within 20 minutes the breeze ramps up to an 80 kmph (50 mph) wind and prompts a rapid descent down the mountain for shelter in the trees.
 The strong, gusting wind takes breath away and causes eyes to tear.
-The rapid descent requires half an hour to get to shelter and another hour to return to the car parked at the trail-head.
+The rapid descent requires half an hour to get to shelter and another hour to return to the car parked near the trail-head.

 At the excellent Frank Slide Interpretive Center it is possible to purchase a hiking guide 'Hiking the Southwest Rockies' authored by Joey Ambrosi who happens to be there to autograph the excellent guide for a wide range of hikes in the south Rockies including Waterton Lakes National Park, Alberta, Canada.

 Just to the west of Frank is the long abandoned Greenhill Mine and, to the east is the tour of the old Bellevue Mine.